tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 than have a large set of classes.
 The 64 flag for `--train_mode` turns this feature on, and is included in the default.
-It encodes each Han character as a sequence of 3 codes, Hangul using the Jamo encoding, and Indic script syllables (Aksharas) as their unicode sequence.
+It encodes each Han character as a sequence of 3 codes, Hangul using the Jamo encoding, and Indic script syllables (Aksaras) as their unicode sequence.
 For the smaller, alphabetic scripts, like Latin, all this does is fold the different shapes of single quotes to one class and double quotes to one different class.